ericmand/cuecard-page-92744/content/pages/index.md

         subtitle: In the time it takes to send a text
         content: >
           You send a link.
 They type the address.
 No logins.
 No ads.
 They don't even have to type the whole address, it autocompletes!
+You control your address in your friends contacts.
+When you move, update your profile and everyone is current.
         actions:
           - label: Learn More
             url: /pricing